All posts by 1MansMoney

 I am a guy pushing 40 that is married to a beautiful woman in her 30's.
 If I can only have as much luck with our finances.

-In December, we had a great income month and an above reasonable expense month.
+In December, we had an amazing income month and a kinda high expense month.

 Overall